SkretasLab/ProteoSeeker/README.md

 The stages of the taxonomy mode of ProteoSeeker:

 1. The selected protein families are determined based on their input codes.
-2. The profiles and protein names associated with the selected families are collected and the tpd is created.
+2. The profiles and protein names associated with the selected families are collected and the taxonomy profile database (tpd) is created.
-3. The protein database is filtered based on the collected protein names and the tfpd is created.
+3. The protein database is filtered based on the collected protein names and the taxonomy filtered profile database (tfpd) is created.
 4. The reads of the FASTQ files undergo several quality control checks by FastQC.
-5. The reads are preprocessed by BBDuk and then are analyzed by FastQC for a second time.
+5. The reads are preprocessed by BBDuk and reanalyzed by FastQC.
 6. The preprocessed reads are assembled into contigs by Megahit.
 7. Protein coding regions (pcdrs) are predicted in the contigs by FragGeneScanRs.
 8. CD-HIT is used to reduce the redundancy of the pcdrs.